jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (f) a drainage or sewerage system:
     (g) structures for transport on land by cycleways, rail, roads, walkways, or any other means:
     (h) facilities for the loading or unloading of cargo or passengers transported on land by any means:
-    (i) an airport as defined in section 2 of the Airport Authorities Act 1966:
+    (i) an aerodrome as defined in section 5 of the Civil Aviation Act 2023:
-    (j) a navigation installation as defined in section 2 of the Civil Aviation Act 1990:
+    (j) a navigation installation as defined in section 5 of the Civil Aviation Act 2023:
     (k) facilities for the loading or unloading of cargo or passengers carried by sea, including a port related commercial undertaking as defined in section 2(1) of the Port Companies Act 1988:
     (l) anything described as a network utility operation in regulations made for the purposes of the definition of network utility operator in section 166
   - **infringed boundary** , in relation to a boundary activity, has the meaning given in section 87AAB